Has your child been bugging you for a phone lately?

-Let your child know that you intend to check their phone use.
-Knowing that their parents will see their smartphone activities can help them avoid more risky online behavior.
-Check your child’s texts, posts, and stored photos periodically.
-Explain to your child that you respect their privacy but keeping them safe is more important.
+Tell your child that you will be checking their phone use.
+Knowing that their parents will see their smartphone activities can help them avoid risky online behavior.
+Check your child’s texts, posts, and stored photos from time to time.
+Explain that you respect their privacy but keeping them safe is more important.
 You can gradually allow them to self-regulate especially when you see that they are responsible with their mobile use.

 Article updated April 15, 2021.